What if I can no longer afford my car lease?

 - Your credit score

 If you’re able to cancel your lease agreement early, you can give the car back to the finance company and it won’t affect your credit score.
-This is a significant issue if you need to borrow again in the future, but it’s unlikely that you’ll be able to borrow from this particular lender as they will have lost money on the deal.
+While this is good news, you should be aware that it’s unlikely that you’ll be able to borrow from this particular lender as they will have lost money on the deal.
 The fact that you’ve used voluntary termination is noted in your credit file, but the reasons why the lease was ended are not.

 - Excess miles

 When you take out car finance, certain types of lease place a limit on the number of miles you can travel in the car.
-If you’ve exceeded this when you voluntarily cancel your lease, the extra miles will be charged for.
-If the finance company doesn’t charge for these additional miles, they lose money, as the car’s value is directly connected to its mileage.
+If you’ve exceeded this when you voluntarily cancel your lease the extra miles will be charged for at a rate which was agreed when you originally signed the contract.
+The finance company charges for these additional miles as much of a car’s value is directly connected to its mileage.

 - Damage clause

-You may be charged for ‘damage’ to the vehicle if the lender believes that it’s more than normal wear and tear, but it can be difficult to establish exactly what ‘normal wear and tear’ is.
-This can increase the overall cost for you to cancel your lease agreement early.
+You may be charged for ‘damage’ to the vehicle if the lender believes that any scuffs or scratches are more than normal wear and tear.
+The problem here is that it can be difficult to establish exactly what ‘normal wear and tear’ is.
+This unexpected payment can significantly increase the overall cost for you to cancel your lease agreement early.

-If you can no longer afford your car lease, and want more information on voluntary termination, Scotland Debt Solutions can help.
-We’ll check the type of lease you hold and make sure communications with the lender are carried out correctly to cancel the lease.
+If you are experiencing financial difficulties and can no longer afford your car lease or other household bills, Scotland Debt Solutions can help.
 Call our experts for a free same-day meeting, and receive the professional advice you need.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]